 After a relaxing the misty morning in the private jacuzzi of our cottage, we exploring the town, and then headed towards the west of Iceland.

 Grundarfjörður is a quaint town in Snæfellsnes.
 A mountain called Kirkjufell is near Grundafirði and is one of the most famous mountains in Iceland.
+It is a perfect pit stop for the night and to make an early start the next morning to the scenic spots.

 Day 7: Explore Snaefellsnes Peninsula